 What to do: First, take a ride in an open cockpit biplane at the Military Aviation Museum.
 Then, hit the beach and Neptune’s Park where the kids could compete in a sandcastle building contest if your timing is right.
 Finally, drive to Fredericksburg to walk in the footsteps of our first president at his boyhood home, Ferry Farm.

-Where to stay: The top-rated hotel choice is the Comfort Inn & Suites Oceanfront which is within walking distance of boardwalk attractions.
-Barclay Towers Resort Hotel is a bit farther, but all rooms are suites.
+Where to stay: The top-rated hotel choice is the Comfort Inn & Suites Oceanfront, which is within walking distance of boardwalk attractions.
+Barclay Towers Resort Hotel is a bit farther, but every room is a suite.

 More info: VisitVirginiaBeach.com